 Unemployment increased slightly to 5.3% in July 2019, while youth unemployment remained high at 12% (ABS 2019c).
 While unemployment is a short-term experience for many, the proportion of people who are unemployed for a long time has increased considerably over the past decade.
+In

-In 2009, the long-term unemployment ratio was 13.2% in February 2009; in 2019 it had risen to 23.5% (ABS 2019b).
+The system we have inherited was designed for a different era: one of greater certainty, when a secure job and an affordable home were often taken for granted and it was assumed by many that rising prosperity would be evenly shared.
+2009, the long-term unemployment ratio1 was 13.2% in February 2009; in 2019 it had risen to 23.5% (ABS 2019b).